ajmarks/gekitchen/README.md

  * `appliances` A `Dict[str, GeAppliance]` of all known appliances keyed on the appliances' JIDs.
 #### Events
 In addition to the standard `slixmpp` events, the `GeClient` object has support for the following:
-* `'add_appliance'` - Triggered after a new appliance is added.
-The `GeAppliance` object is passed to the callback
+* `EVENT_ADD_APPLIANCE` - Triggered immediately after a new appliance is added, before the initial update request has even been sent.
+The `GeAppliance` object is passed to the callback.
+* `EVENT_APPLIANCE_INITIAL_UPDATE` - Triggered when an appliance's type changes, at which point we know at least a little about the appliance.
+The `GeAppliance` object is passed to the callback.
-* `'appliance_state_change'` - Triggered when an appliance message with a new state, different from the existing, cached state is received.
+* `EVENT_APPLIANCE_STATE_CHANGE` - Triggered when an appliance message with a new state, different from the existing, cached state is received.
 A tuple `(appliance, state_changes)` is passed to the callback, where `appliance` is the `GeAppliance` object with the updated state and `state_changes` is a dictionary `{erd_key: new_value}` of the changed state.